Swimming in the Whitsundays

-If you are willing to head off the beaten track, you will come across other secluded beaches, bays and swimming holes, including the famous freshwater waterfall known as Cedar Creek Falls.
-This natural waterfall is located some distance away from Airlie Beach and requires a vehicle to get to.
+If you are willing to head off the beaten track, be ready to find an abundance of secluded beaches, bays, and swimming holes, including the freshwater waterfall known as Cedar Creek Falls.
+This natural waterfall is located approximately 30 minutes away from Airlie Beach and requires a vehicle to get to.

-There are always flotation devices available if you're not overly confident in your swimming abilities, and you can always ask the crew for tips on enjoying yourself and staying safe in the water.
-There is so much to be discovered in the waters of the Whitsundays, but safety always comes first.
+There are always flotation devices available if you're not overly confident in your swimming abilities, and you can always ask our highly-trained crews for tips on enjoying yourself and staying safe in the water.
+There is so much to be discovered in the waters of the Whitsundays, but safety always comes first!

 Stinger season in the Whitsundays generally runs from October to May, during the warmer months of the year.
 Being stung or sighting a harmful species of jellyfish is an extremely rare occurrence whilst out on your day or overnight tours of the Whitsundays Islands - yet, it is essential that a stinger suit and necessary precautions are taken to make your swims and snorkels safe and enjoyable!

 To learn all you need to know about the Whitsundays stinger season before your tropical getaway click here.